Postitisnt/DHDK_Projects/README.md

 # DHDK_Projects
-Repository of projects for the [Digital Humanities &amp; Digital Knowledge Master degree](https://corsi.unibo.it/2cycle/DigitalHumanitiesKnowledge) held by the University of Bologna.
+Repository of projects for the [Digital Humanities &amp; Digital Knowledge master degree](https://corsi.unibo.it/2cycle/DigitalHumanitiesKnowledge) held by the University of Bologna.

 ## A.Y.
 2021/22
 ### Courses: